-- Starts with an idea of a name or device, and continue with a bit of research, to come up with the item you wish to submit for registration.
+- Start with an idea of a name or device, and continue with a bit of research, to come up with the item you wish to submit for registration.

 - Fill out a submission form, and attach the fruits of the research, in other words any documentation needed for supporting your item as compatible with period equivalents.

-- Send a small fee is required for each submitted item.
+- A small fee is required for each submitted item.